Poset edge densities, nearly reduced words, and barely set-valued tableaux: Introduction

 \section{Introduction}

 The \emph{edge density} of a finite poset $P$ is the ratio of the number of its covering relations $q \lessdot p$ to its cardinality $\#P$.
-One can also interpret this ratio as the {expectation} $\EE(\Xdd)$ of a random variable $\Xdd(p)$ counting the elements covered by $p \in P$.
-That is, the random variable $\Xdd(p)$ computes the down-degree of $p$ in the Hasse diagram of $P$, with respect to the uniform distribution.
+One can also interpret this ratio as the {expectation} $\EE(\Xdd)$ of a random variable $\Xdd$ on $P$, counting the elements covered by $p \in P$.
+That is, the random variable $\Xdd$ computes the down-degree of $p$ in the Hasse diagram of $P$, with respect to the uniform distribution.

-If, instead, one assigns to each $p \in P$ a probability proportional to the number of {maximal chains through $p$} in $P$, then one can define a random variable $\Ydd(p)$ whose value is again the down-degree of $p$ in the Hasse diagram, but now weighted by that probability.
+If, instead, one changes this distribution by assigning to each $p \in P$ a probability proportional to the number of {maximal chains through $p$} in $P$, then one can define a random variable $\Ydd$ on $P$ whose value is again the down-degree of $p$ in the Hasse diagram, but now weighted by that probability.

-Given the different distributions in play, one would generally not expect the expectations for $\Xdd(p)$ and $\Ydd(p)$ to be equal.
-However, our observation is that, in a variety of interesting settings, one does indeed find equality.
+Given the different distributions in play, one would generally not expect the expectations for $\Xdd$ and $\Ydd$ to be equal.
+However, we prove that, in a variety of interesting settings, one does indeed find equality, and we conjecture that equality holds in several additional settings, as well.

 \begin{Definition-nonum} A finite poset $P$ has \emph{coincidental down-degree expectations (\CDE)} if $ \EE(\Xdd) = \EE(\Ydd)$. \end{Definition-nonum}

 We may also refer to $P$ as \emph{being} \CDE.
 This terminology will be made more precise in Definition~\ref{defn:cde}.
 To motivate our study, consider the following examples of \CDE posets.